CAU-ARTECH-ARENA/Interactive-Media-Art/README.md

-# video-filter
+# Interactive-Media-Art
-*Create Video Filter with Face Tracking using opencv like Snow App and Zoom Func.*
+*Create Interactive Media Art included Face Tracking using opencv.*

 **😄 Our Artwork is [Here](artwork)**